 Certified First Assistant Degree and Certificate Programs

-A certified first assistant (CFA) provides support to surgeons while preparing patients for operation, during operations and post-operation.
-Those interested in becoming a CFA must have graduated from a surgical assistant program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and be a current Certified Surgical Technologists (CSTs).
+A certified first assistant (CFA) provides support to surgeons while preparing patients for surgery, as well as during surgeries and post-operation.
+Those interested in becoming CFAs must have graduated from a surgical assistant program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and be current Certified Surgical Technologists (CSTs).
 Certification requires the passing of a national examination.
 Accredited degree programs in surgical assisting are very rare; most accredited programs result in a certificate and take about a year to complete.

 Surgical First Assistant Certificate

 First assistant certificate programs are designed for those who already possess a certificate as a surgical technologist or related profession.
 The most common formal training program for meeting the CAAHEP certification educational requirement is a surgical first assistant certificate program.
 Aspirants can enroll in an accredited certificate program offered through various community colleges and vocational schools.

 This is an advanced-practice program that requires applicants to have significant work experience as a scrub or surgical technologist.
 Some programs also require prospective students to have completed a formal education program or classes in anatomy and physiology.
 Additional admission requirements may include possessing liability insurance, current CPR or basic life support certification, current immunizations and certification as a surgical technologist.

 Students in surgical first assistant certificate programs prepare to assist surgeons with operations.
 They learn to identify and use medical and surgical instruments, as well as study the process of dealing with human tissues and physiology.
 Students also learn to regulate blood flow and the process of stitching and closing body planes post-operations.
 Other studies may include: